 I’m a list writer (Note from Sharon: OMG, is he a list writer!).
 In fact, to this day I still use a hard copy packing list when getting ready for a trip.

-I’ve started to notice that besides the list of things I need to bring with me, I also need a list of the things I need to do before the trip.
+I’ve noticed that besides the list of things I need to bring with me, I also need a list of the things I need to do before the trip.
 This is the stuff you don’t want to remember you haven’t done the night before or, even worse, the day of your vacation.

-As our lives get busier, the list keeps getting longer because I keep forgetting to do more or more things.
-I also wrote this list before coronavirus kept us home for six months.
-Whereas before I could pack the night before a trip, I think that for those first few trips, I’m going to be a bit rusty.
+As our lives get busier, the list keeps getting longer because I keep forgetting to do more and more things.
+I also wrote this list before coronavirus.
+Whereas before I could pack the night before, I was a bit rusty for the first few trips.

 Things to do one week before the trip

-- Make sure to have plans for your pets – we’re lax at this one because we are on good terms with Dobby’s “camp” but we’ve gone up until a few days before a trip and had to call and ask, “Is there still room?”
+- Make sure to have plans for your pets – we’re lax at this one because we’re on good terms with Dobby’s “camp” but we’ve gone up until a few days before a trip and had to call and ask, “Is there still room?”

-- Put mail and package delivery on hold – Here’s the way to do this with the major shippers (UPS, USPS, FedEx)
+- Put mail and package delivery on hold (here’s the updated ways of how to do this with the major shippers [UPS, USPS, FedEx])

 - Alert your credit cards – While they say it’s not necessary, most of them still have a place on their websites where you can tell them, just in case.

 Things to do a few days before the trip

 - Make sure you have enough of your medications for the trip, plus another day or two worth, just in case.
 Make sure your prescriptions are all refilled.
 I also have a list of over the counter drugs I need to bring when we travel and this is when I’ll restock any OTC’s that I’m low on (if I haven’t done so already).